 You can also use the touch panel to pause or play music, or to stop the alarm.
 Please refer to this guide on how to use touch panel in Google Home.

-Two microphones are located in left and right side as shown.
+Two microphones are located on the left and right side, as shown.
 You should not block them.

 In the rear of Google Home layout, you can find:

 - a button for turning on/off the microphone in Google Home.

 The microphone button is the only physical button in Google Home.

 Press this button to turn on or turn off the microphone in Google Home.
 The LED indicators will turn into orange when the microphone is disabled, as shown in Meaning of Google Home LED lights (and colours) page.